 - You want to stay in a traditional village but have tourist facilities right on your doorstep

-We remain on the eastern coast for our third destination, the town of Benitses, which is situated between the previous two.
+We remain on the east coast of Corfu for our third destination, the town of Benitses, which is situated between the previous two.
 Benitses is a small fishing village that gains its name from the two small rivers which have formed where the springs from the Agioi Deka and Stavros mountains meet.

-A much quieter destination than our previous two choices, the economy of the area has historically relied on fishing and fruit farming, with its mild temperature and plentiful water supply making it an ideal growing location for produce such as lemons, oranges and olives.
+A much quieter destination than our previous two choices, the economy of the area has historically relied on fishing and fruit farming, with its mild temperature and plentiful water supply making it an ideal growing location for produce such as lemons, oranges, and olive groves.

 In fact, it has become famous for the latter of those three, as it produces the greatest quantity of olive oil on the island, even having growers from elsewhere on Corfu bring their produce here to use the infrastructure they have in place.